mkayl/dbtlearn/README.md

 This is my project for learning [DBT](https://www.getdbt.com/).

-It covers the following aspects:
+It covers the following DBT concepts:
 - Models
 - Materializations
 - Seeds